 Perform the test for 15 minutes.
 If there are no blue screens or freezing, you’re good to go with your overclocking.

-Step 3 –CPU multiplier increments
+Step 3 – Increase the CPU multiplier

 So here’s the most important tweaking stage –increasing the CPU multiplier!
 Let’s get right into it!

 You know what?
 Your CPU’s speed is actually the result of the multiplication of CPU multiplier and Base Clock values.
-Most latest chips are coming with 100MHz Base Clock.
+Most latest chips are coming with 100MHz Base clocks.
 If you multiply 100MHz x 34, maths becomes quite easier, and you get 3.4HHz CPU speed.

 If you overclock all the cores individually, trust me, it gives a much powerful boost to your AMD’s performance.
 You have to increase the multiplier value slowly –also called the Core Ratio.
 Set the number for initial overclocking in case if your BIOS gives you this option.